John-niu-07/PUD/README.md

 This paper extends our CVPR2023 paper (PBE) in three ways.
 (1) A teacher-student mechanism is proposed to improve the model robustness against both backdoor and adversarial attacks.
 (2) A data filtering scheme is adopted to complement the data purification of PBE.
-(3) Different from PBE which only uses clean images to erase backdoors, our PUD also utilizes the identified \emph{poisoned} images to further erase backdoors through \emph{machine unlearning} schemes.
+(3) Different from PBE which only uses clean images to erase backdoors, our PUD also utilizes the identified poisoned images to further erase backdoors through machine unlearning schemes.